Ixsight is looking for passionate individuals to join our team. Learn more

 Conclusion: Building a Resilient AML Fortress

 The fight is continual, multifaceted, and inexorable against PEP, ML and terrorist financing.
-When posing the question, “What are the four pillars of AML?”, one goes beyond seeking an answer but uses the question as a rallying cry.
+When posing the question, “What are the five pillars of AML?”, one goes beyond seeking an answer but uses the question as a rallying cry.
 The desired state for financial institutions is not just to utilize a set of checklists but to build compliance into the organization’s very DNA.

 Risk Assessment, Customer Due Diligence (CDD), Suspicious Activity Monitoring, and the AML Compliance Program are all intertwined departments whose role is to find, keep out, prevent, and frustrate financial crime.
 As implemented, managed, and complied with in the best interest of the organizations, they are not only a compliance regulation but a confidence builder, an image maker, a shaker, and a protector of economies.